your county

 gets harder.

-And now it wants to cap what you can earn
+And now it wants to cap the county's one tool

-When the county tries to make up the gap the only way it can, through property tax, the legislature moves to cap that too.
+When the county covers the gap the only way it can, through property tax, the legislature moves to cap that too.
 It passed a bill putting a constitutional amendment on your November ballot.

 06 · the choice